-I made a quick dash up to Stoke Bruerne on a grey Sunday afternoon in early February for the usual reason – a selection of caches that I haven’t done, and a desire to fill in a slot on The Matrix It was after 2pm already when I arrived, having had a lazy morning and solid brunch.
+I made a quick dash up to Stoke Bruerne on a grey Sunday afternoon in early February for the usual reason.
+There was a short route of caches along the canal that I haven’t done.
+And I was trying fill in more slots on the “Days Found” matrix It was after 2pm already when I arrived, having had a lazy morning and solid brunch.
 So limited time, and about 8 caches to have a crack at.

 The first problem, as ever, was trying to find somewhere to park.
 The village roads are either double yellow lined or for residents only.
-I pulled into a pub car park (the pub in this photo) and felt uncomfortable with parking under their CCTV cameras without actually going inside the pub, so I moved on.
+I pulled into a pub car park but felt uncomfortable there.
+I didn’t want to park under their CCTV cameras without actually going inside the pub, so I moved on.
 Eventually I found the car park for the Canal Museum, which was rather empty.
-I required £2.50 in loose change, which I didn’t have (I was 15p short) but thankfully the museum shop is happy to sell you a ticket too.
+I required £2.50 in loose change, which I didn’t have (I was 15p short).
+Thankfully the museum shop is happy to sell you a ticket too.

-I had a target of 8 caches (well, the target changed while I was walking, to be honest) and found 7 of them.
-The unfound one was the furthest from home and I reached it when the light was starting to get a bit dodgy.
-I didn’t want to waste the opportunity to do the other three that I had planned to do on the way back and I’d had my fill of night caching yesterday, so I decided not to dwell at that one.
+I had a target of 8 caches.
+Well the target changed while I was walking, to be honest.
+Ultimately I found 7 of them.
+The unfound one was the furthest from home.
+When I reached it when the light was starting to get a bit dodgy.
+I didn’t want to waste the opportunity to do the other three that I had planned to do on the way back.
+Plus I’d had my fill of night caching yesterday.
+So I decided not to dwell at that one.

 The Grand Union Canal is an absolute heaven for caching.
 There’s loads.
 Just pick a bit of canal and off you go.